Banknotes of Turkey: The Eighth Issue (E8) Banknotes

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 The Ninth Issue (E9) Banknotes

 A new series of banknotes, the "E-9 Emission Group" entered circulation on 1 January 2009, with the E-8 group ceasing to be valid after 31 December 2009 (although still redeemable at branches of the Central Bank until 31 December 2019).
 The E-9 banknotes refer to the currency as "Turkish lira" rather than "new Turkish lira", and include a new ₺200 denomination.
 The new banknotes have different sizes to prevent forgery.
 The main specificity of this new series is that each denomination depicts a famous Turkish personality, rather than geographical sites and architectural features of Turkey.
 The dominant colour of the ₺5 banknote has been determined as “purple” on the second series of the current banknotes.